electroneum/electroneum-web3.js/docs/docs/guides/web3_upgrade_guide/1.x/providers_migration_guide.md

 // in 1.x
 var net = require('net');

-new Web3.providers.IpcProvider('/Users/myuser/Library/Ethereum/geth.ipc', net); // mac os path
+new Web3.providers.IpcProvider('/Users/myuser/Library/Electroneum-sc/etn-sc.ipc', net); // mac os path
-// on windows the path is: "\\\\.\\pipe\\geth.ipc"
+// on windows the path is: "\\\\.\\pipe\\etn-sc.ipc"
-// on linux the path is: "/users/myuser/.ethereum/geth.ipc"
+// on linux the path is: "/users/myuser/.electroneum-sc/etn-sc.ipc"

 // in 4.x
 let clientOptions: SocketConstructorOpts = {